Career and technical student organization

 Career and technical student organizations (CTSOs) are vocational organizations primarily based in high schools, colleges and career technology centers.
 Often, on the state level, they are integrated into departments of education or incorporated as nonprofit organizations.
 Many states define CTSOs as "integral parts" of the high school and college education programs.
 Other higher education institutions have added extracurricular activities that are not sports-related, like CTSOs in order to enhance the college experience.

+CTSOs prepare students for postsecondary avenues in career and college related areas and offer soft skill development and leadership activities.
+Many CTSOs also offer students the opportunity to compete at the regional, state, national, and international levels.
+If an organization wishes to be recognized nationally, they must follow and complete any necessary requirements set forth by National Coordinating Council for Career and Technical Student organizations.